brearey/uvezus.fronted/README.md

 - [ ] Add to address label in taxi-list-screen.tsx
 - [ ] Create .env and install `dotenv`
 - [ ] Add `SERVER_URL` parameter
+- [ ] Bug in splash screen and email screen.
+All in the not center

 ### Icons
 #### Free classic solid [Fontawesome](https://fontawesome.com/search?f=classic&s=solid&ic=free&o=r)